 When something goes awry in the relationship between the big-oil producers and the United States (or other powers), all hell breaks loose.
 In 1973, geopolitical (and perhaps economic) considerations pushed a group of Arab oil producers to decree an oil embargo.
 Dealing with the impacts of that decision consumed a big chunk of Henry Kissinger's time at the State Department as detailed in a just-released 1,000-page report from the Office of the Historian at the agency.

 The new monograph reveals in-depth conversation, memoranda, and other primary documents related to State's global program to deal with rising oil prices in an environment our previous policies had already shaped.

-, Mohammad Mosaddegh.
+For example, there are 85 references to the U.S.-backed Shah of Iran, Mohammad Reza Pahlavi, who the US helped install in power through a coup of the democratically elected leader, Mohammad Mosaddegh.
 Why'd we throw Mosaddegh out of power?
 To oversimplify, he tried to nationalize the country's oil industry.
 Subsequently, the Shah was tossed out during the Iranian revolution, and that's how the country's Islamists came to power.
 All of this history is a bit too pat, of course, but that's at least the sequence of events.
 Energy and our foreign policy are permanently entangled.